Raziel7893/WindowsGSM.Valheim/README.md

 *-WindowsGSM.Valheim not compatible with Umod or other mods, for now

 # Installation
-  1. Download the latest release
+  1. Download the latest release (or click Code => download zip)
-  2. Move Valheim.cs folder to plugins folder
+  3. Move Valheim.cs folder to plugins folder
-  3. Click [RELOAD PLUGINS] button or restart WindowsGSM
+  4. Click [RELOAD PLUGINS] button or restart WindowsGSM

 ### Support
 [WGSM](https://discord.com/channels/590590698907107340/645730252672335893)